ARM-software/abi-aa/design-documents/atomics-ABI.rst

 By comparing ``W3`` and the local variable ``r0`` of the original Concurrent Program we see there is one additional outcome of executing the compiled program that is not an outcome of executing the Concurrent Program.
-The Arm Architecture Reference Manual [ARMARM_] states that *instructions where the destination register is WZR or XZR, are not regarded as doing a read for the purpose of a DMB LD barrier.*
+This is because the Arm Architecture Reference Manual [ARMARM_] states that *instructions where the destination register is WZR or XZR, are not regarded as doing a read for the purpose of a DMB LD barrier.*

 In this case the compiler introduces another outcome of Execution.
 To fix this issue, a compiler is not permitted to rewrite the destination register to be the